raoolio/HDSentinel-Email/README.md

-## 4. CRONTAB CONFIGURATION
+## 4. CRONTAB SETUP
 Once you performed the previous steps and verify that you received the report in your email's inbox, you can add the following line to your crontab to receive the report daily (or however you prefer):

-Edit your crontab:
+To edit your crontab, execute the following command inside a shell:
 ~~~
-  shell>sudo crontab -e
+  sudo crontab -e
 ~~~

 And add the following line for daily execution at 8am, don't forget to change the PATH to where the GenerateHDReport.sh script file is located in your system:

 ~~~
   # HDSentinel Daily Report
   0 8 * * * /<CHANGE PATH HERE>/GenerateHDReport.sh >> /var/log/HDSentinelReport.log 2>&1
 ~~~